BrandonWelsh/Project-1/README.md

 ## Program Goals
 "For Project 1, you will work with your group to find and analyze a dataset of your choice.
 For this project, you can focus your efforts within a specific industry."
 (BootcampSpot Project 1 Overview)

+## Dependencies
+Prophet Library, Pandas Library, Datetime Library, Numpy Library

+## Setup Instructions

+## How to use

 ## Team Member Responsibilities
 Brandon Welsh: